SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 1. B+Tree is performant on lookup but not that good on insertion and deletion as it needs to re-balance itself.

-   > This kind of trade-off is unavoidable.
+   > This kind of trade-off is unavoidable, you have to take it.

 2. Three kinds of nodes

    * Root node
    * Internal node (nonleaf node)

      Has children

    * Leaf node

      Has no children

    > Root node can be internal node and leaf node, which depends whether it has